SirWojtek/wyrm-engine/README.md

 #### `CharacterCreator.createCharacter`
 This method is the simplest way of creating a character.
-It automates stats generationm, provides actions and AI logic.
+It automates stats generation, provides actions and AI logic.

 ```typescript
 // creates AI character using predefined template